From Then to Now

 The most immediate benefit for customers, observed Whitford, would be access to hardware and software products that were previously offered by CDS or SCRC, but not by both.
 Whitford identified a pair of examples of how this will present opportunities for customers.

-“CDS’s Linux-based POSSix™ point-of-sale system is installed in more of the state’s ABC boards than all competitive products combined, but some of our customers have been asking for a Windows-based, touch-screen alternative in recent years,” Whitford said.
+“CDS’s Linux-based POSSix™ point-of-sale system has been installed in more of the state’s ABC boards than all competitive products combined, but some of our customers have been asking for a Windows-based, touch-screen alternative in recent years,” Whitford said.
 “SCRC brings a proven Windows POS solution that satisfies that need and immediately plugs a gap in our product line.

 “Conversely, CDS offers a proprietary, Windows-based inventory control system and a suite of excellent accounting modules hosted on hardware ranging from basic PCs to rack-mounted servers.
 The overall solution can be configured for the largest ABC boards or scaled down for small ABC boards.
 This will give SCRC’s customers access to alternate paths in the back office.”